hashadar/fintracker-v1/README.md

 - **Performance Metrics**: Returns, volatility, drawdown, and other financial metrics
 - **Modular Architecture**: Clean, maintainable codebase with reusable components
 - **Design System**: Consistent UI with centralized design tokens and card components
+- **Centralized Configuration & Validation**: All business logic, formatting, and chart styling are managed in config and design tokens, with automatic validation on startup

 ## Architecture